andreasschrade/andreasschrade.github.com/_posts/2019-01-06-android-how-to-workmanager.md

 ## How to use WorkManager
 The WorkManager API has the following building blocks:
-* Worker: superclass that needs to be subclassed and contains the code for the actual work you want to perform in the background
+* `Worker`: superclass that needs to be subclassed and contains the code for the actual work you want to perform in the background
-* WorkManager: API class that allows enqueueing and accessing work
+* `WorkManager`: API class that allows enqueueing and accessing work
-* WorkRequest: represents the configuration of the work request (arguments, constraints, ...)
+* `WorkRequest`: represents the configuration of the work request (arguments, constraints, ...)
-* WorkResponse: represents information about the execution status (success, failure, ...)
+* `WorkResponse`: represents information about the execution status (success, failure, ...)
-* Data: Key/Value Pairs of data which gets passed to the worker
+* `Data`: Key/Value Pairs of data which gets passed to the worker

 ### Example

-#### 1. Add WorkManager to your app
+*1. Add WorkManager to your app*

 <pre><code class="language-kotlin">
 dependencies {